-Brief surveys were created with our principal and leadership team (including special education and finance).
-The questions created were generated from our principals and other administrators based on the information they wanted to see addressed in the LCAP.
-The three surveys targeted 1) parents/guardians; 2) students in grades 3+; and 3) all staff.
+Brief surveys were created by our principal and leadership team (including special education and finance).
+The questions created were generated based on the information leadership wanted to see addressed in the LCAP.
+The surveys targeted 1) parents/guardians; 2) students in grades 3+; 3) all staff; and 4) board members.
 Surveys were sent in early April to gather additional feedback to develop goals, actions and services of the LCAP.
+Additional surveys were created specifically for parents of SwD and parents of English learners.
+The email for parents of English learners was translated to Spanish, which is the primary home language for all of our ELs, and the survey was available in Spanish as well.
+In the surveys for SwD and ELs, parents were asked to include their email if they were willing to be contacted for additional feedback.